 The word “Select” doesn’t need any special introduction it simply means select the mentioned range of cells in the code.
 “Select” is a method in VBA, so if you want to select a range of excel cells from A1 to A10 then we need to mention the range of cells addresses by using VBA RANGE object.

 So, there are different ways of approaching the range selection method in VBA, in this article we will show you how to go about business with this.

 How to Select Range of Cells using VBA?

 For example, look at the below image of the data.

 Copy the above data to your worksheet.
 Now we will see how to select the range of cells using various VBA examples.

-Open Visual Basic Editor in Excel by pressing ALT + F11, now we will see the below window in VBA.
+Open Visual Basic Editor in Excel by pressing ALT + F11, now we will see the below window.